Mykonos – Kavala

 Mykonos Kavala Ferry Prices

-Yes, Hellenic Seaways offer a car ferry from Mykonos to Kavala.
+Yes, Hellenic Seaways allow cars on board ferries between Mykonos and Kavala.
 Use our Deal Finder to get live pricing for car ferries between Mykonos and Kavala.

 Why use Direct Ferries?